ClickHouse/ClickHouse/docs/en/query_language/functions/bitmap_functions.md

 bitmapHasAny(bitmap1, bitmap2)
 ```

 If you are sure that `bitmap2` contains strictly one element, consider using the [bitmapContains](#bitmap_functions-bitmapcontains) function.
-It works more efficient.
+It works more efficiently.

 **Parameters**